The Best Way to Read Haruki Murakami

 Murakami is one of the most popular and respected contemporary authors still writing.
-If you are interested in finding out why, but you don’t know where to start, this post will break it down for you.
+If you are interested in finding out why, but you don’t know where to start, and where to go after you first dig in, this post will break it down for you.

-I always try to incorporate one of his novels or short stories into my syllabus when teaching.
-One taste and my students are hooked.
+I teach literature and writing courses at the college level and always try to include one of Murakami’s novels or short stories into my syllabus when teaching.
+My larger goal for these courses is not necessarily about Murakami but my desire for my students to increase or reignite their passion for reading.
+One taste of Murakami and my students are hooked.
 After that first exposure, they almost always ask what to read next.
 And even though you can’t really go wrong, I will suggest what I think would work best for most readers.
 Each of his novels stand alone, but some work together quite well.
 Those groups of novels I have listed are what I like to see read in the same general time frame.

 These five are my favorite works of Haruki Murakami because of the way they deal with the unconscious.
 In each work, the lives of the characters are completely altered because of dreams, memories, nostalgia, or other manifestations of the unconscious.
 It reminds the reader how powerful the mind is, and I’ve remained convinced of this since my first reading of Hard-Boiled Wonderland and the End of the World.
 That is why I suggest friends and students start with this novel, which I explain briefly in this post.